yellowjello/smt4tool/README.md

 # SMT IV Tool

-This is a fork of the [original tool](https://github.com/erikku/smt4tool) created by Erikku, with bug fixes.
+This is a fork of the [original tool](https://github.com/erikku/smt4tool) created by Erikku, with bug fixes and various enhancements.

 ## About